pomy4/smite-tattletale/README.md

 # Tattletale
-A small Python curses script which takes a  screenshot of a Smite lobby and looks up the MMR,  most played gods and recent matches (in ranked) of your teammates using the Smite API.
+Small Python curses script which takes a screenshot of a Smite lobby and looks up the MMR,  most played gods and recent matches (in ranked) of your teammates using the Smite API.